haxtheweb/edtechjoker/fall-21/projects/p3-haxtheweb/README.md

 # Due Dates
 - Nov 7th: check-in 1 due
+  - Blog post 9 is also due Nov 7th
 - Nov 14th: check-in 2 due
 - Nov 28th: check-in 3 due
 - Dec 5th: check-in 4 due
+  - Blog post 10 is also due Dec 5th
 - Dec 14th (Tuesday of finals week): Project is due by 11:59pm.
 This is turned into Canvas dropbox 1 per team
   - Link to your repo as well as npmjs.com published package just like you did in Project two